jonnor/ipld-image/README.md

 that allows to do image processing operations directly on this structure, instead of having to operate on opaque blobs of serialized images (like a PNG or JPEG).

-Primarily this is done by being able to address parts of the image, both in X/Y, and at multiple levels-of-detail through a tiled mipmap pyramid.
+The datastructure allows to address parts of the image in X/Y (for cropping, collages), on multiple levels-of-detail (for downsampling, thumbnails).
+This is achieved by representing the image as a tiled mipmap pyramid.

 ## Status